Invent Oregon Competition Process

 Preliminary School Competition

-Each partner school hosts a preliminary competition to identify two semifinalist teams to participate in the Invent Oregon semifinals.
-For the 2020 competition, there are 20 participating schools, which results in up 40 semifinal teams.
+Each partner school hosts a preliminary competition to identify two semifinalist teams to participate in Invent Oregon semifinals.
+For 2024, we expect to have 21 participating schools, which will result in up to 40 semifinal teams.

 Each of the semifinalist teams will receive a $500 prototyping grant to advance the development of their prototype prior to the semifinal competition.

-Semifinalist teams will be required to participate in an InventOR Bootcamp the weekend of April 24-26, 2020.
+Semifinalist teams will be required to participate in an InventOR Bootcamp in May 2024.
 Semifinalist teams will compete on the final day of the Bootcamp to determine the advancing finalists.
-The top-scoring team from each school and the remaining top 3 overall teams will advance to InventOR finals.
+The top scoring team from each school and the remaining top 3 overall teams will advance to InventOR finals.

 Each of the finalist teams will receive a $2,000 prototyping grant to continue to advance the development of their prototype.
-Finalists will compete for $30,000 in prizes at the Invent Oregon Collegiate Challenge final competition hosted in Medford at Rogue Community College on June 26th, 2020.
+Finalists will compete for $30,000 in prizes at the Invent Oregon Collegiate Challenge final competition June 2024

-Prizes will be awarded to the top four teams along with awards for the best community college team, a visionary award, and people's choice awards.
-Exact prize amounts will be announced in June 2020.
+Prizes will be awarded to the top four teams along with awards for best community college team, a visionary award, and people's choice awards.
+Exact prize amounts will be announced in June, 2024.

 Awards & Prizes